vladimir-shalaev22/yourjustice-live-website/README.md

 YourJustice code is not yet published to OpenSource, but we would do it as soon as we are ready.

-## So welcome and let’s make justice great again!
+## So welcome, and let’s make justice great again!

 <hr style="margin-top: 3em; margin-bottom: 3em;">